 I’m reading a new book published just this week by Robbie Rogers and Eric Marcus: Coming Out To Play.
 It is the autobiography of Rogers, the first professional soccer player to come out as gay.

-Even today with marriage equality growing across the USA, and the dramatic changes in how LGBT men and women are treated, seen and portrayed in our culture, there is still a universal shame that most young men feel as they discover their sexual orientation.
-Granted, the world is a different place than the one I grew up in.
-But as a young man today discovers around 12, 13 or 14 the reason he has felt different from all the other boys, there are still a multitude of messages from all parts of our culture and family life invalidating his true identity and making him feel ashamed.
+Even today, with marriage equality growing across the USA, and the dramatic changes in how LGBT men and women are treated, seen and portrayed, there is still a universal shame that most young men feel as they discover their sexual orientation.
+The world is a different place than the one I grew up.
+But even today, as a young man identifies the reason he has felt different from all the other boys, there is still a multitude of messages from culture, religion, and family invalidating his true identity and making him feel ashamed.

 My son, who is 18, has been nothing but supportive of me since I came out to him almost three years ago.
-But other then telling a very few close female friends that his father is gay, he has not told any of his male friends.
-He did tell his roommate in college that his parents were divorced, but stopped short of going any further.
+But other than telling a very few close female friends that his father is gay, he has not said anything to his male friends.
+He did tell his roommate in college that his parents were divorced but stopped short of going any further.
 I understand that my son is still young and has just begun college.
-His own masculinity and sexuality are still developing and he is at an age where he wants to fit in and be accepted.
+His masculinity and sexuality are still developing, and he is at an age where he wants to fit in and be accepted.
 But it would be nice if he felt free to share the full story of his family.
 When I visited my son at college last month with his mother and my in-laws, it felt a bit like going back in the closet.
 Suddenly my new life was invisible, and to the outside world, we were a family again.

-Describing himself at 10 years old, Rodgers begins a paragraph with these words: “My growing sense that something was wrong with me…” He goes on to describe hearing gay slurs, anti gay rhetoric in church and even anti gay comments from his family around the dinner table.
+Describing himself at ten years old, Rodgers begins a paragraph with these words: “My growing sense that something was wrong with me…” He goes on to describe hearing gay slurs, anti-gay rhetoric in church, and even anti-gay comments from his family around the dinner table.
 His experience is so typical of so many of us.
-I felt from a very early age, but it probably began to form in my mind around the age of 10 as well, that something was terribly wrong with me.
-At age 10 I did not know I was gay, but had the sense that I was different, not like other boys, and lived in a lonely world that was isolated from the rest of boy culture.
-It seems like Rodgers has more insight at 10 than I did about his budding sexual orientation, but feels the same need to hide away his true nature from the world.
+I felt from a very early age that something was wrong with me.
+At age ten, I did not know I was gay but had the sense that I was different, not like other boys, and lived in a lonely world that was isolated from the rest of boy culture.
+Rodgers had more insight at ten than I did about his budding sexual orientation, but he feels the same need to hide away his true nature from the world.